kukjun/kukjun/README.md

 ### Hi there, I'm **Kukjun!** 👋

-Hello, I'm senior in college.
+Hello, I'm student in college.
 I am using GitHub to organize what I have studied.
 Comments are always welcome.

 <!--
 **kukjun/kukjun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.